thiagodp/concordialang/docs/en/actions.md

 When I double click "Foo"
 ```

 ## `drag`

+> Drags and drops something to a widget.

 ### drag + target + target
 ```gherkin
 When I drag {Foo} to <#bar>
 ```

 ## `fill`

+> Indicates that a field is being filled.
+If desired, a value can be given.
+Otherwise, a value will be generated for the corresponding Test Case.

 ### fill + target
 ```gherkin